What you’ll learn

 - Avoid being alone: If possible, stay with someone you trust who can help monitor your condition.

-3. Hydrate and Rest
+3. Hydrate and rest

 If you experience serious symptoms, such as difficulty breathing, confusion, or passing out, seek medical help immediately.
+Call 911 or head to the nearest emergency room right away.

 - Your breathing feels slow, shallow, or labored.